phantom-owls/ANCHOR-features-old/README.md

 <h2><b>Technical Report: Engineering Features for ANCHOR based on MAP/Diameter Signaling Traffic</b></h2>

-This additional material should be seen as accompanying material to the paper "ANCHOR: Proactive Anomaly Detection for IoT Connectivity in Global Roaming".
+This additional material should be seen as accompanying material to the paper <b>"ANCHOR: Proactive Anomaly Detection for IoT Connectivity in Global Roaming"</b>.

  <h3> Introduction </h3>